 DO NOT ALLOW the bioprosthesis to dry.
 It must be kept moist at all times.
 Maintain tissue moisture with sterile physiological saline irrigation on both sides of the leaflet tissue.
-Failure to maintain tissue moisture may lead to compromised bioprosthesis function.

 DO NOT PASS CATHETERS, transvenous pacing leads, or any surgical instrument across the bioprosthesis with the exception of a surgical mirror used to examine struts and suture placement.
 Other surgical devices may cause leaflet tissue damage.